 Many terms are used to report dose.
 The terms take several factors into account, including the amount of radiation absorbed, the organ absorbing the radiation, and the effect of the radiation over a 50-year period.
-The term "dose," in this report means the committed EDE, which is the total effective dose equivalent that will be received during a specified time (50 years) from radionuclides taken into the body in the current year, and the EDE attributable to penetrating radiation from sources external to the body.
+The term "dose," in this report means the committed effective dose E, which is the effective dose that will be received during a specified time (50 years) from radionuclides taken into the body in the current year, and the effective dose due to exposure during the year to penetrating radiation from sources external to the body.